Dany503/DeploNet/README.md

 # DeploNet
-This is a Python Simulator for Deployment optimization problems of UAV-networks.
+This is a Python simulator for deployment optimization problems of UAV-networks.

+Sorry that at this moment the code is not well commented.
+This is an ongoing work.